shteeven/vps-setup/README.md

 - Once finished, you will have to login as the newly created user from the port chosen; it should look similar to this: `ssh –i ~/.ssh/vps_rsa grader@XX.XX.XX.XXX -p 2200`
 - Enjoy the app.

+## This and Thats

+#### Fail2ban
+For viewing the status of banned ips, enter `sudo fail2ban-client status apache`.
+To un-ban an ip address after fail2ban has blocked it, enter `sudo fail2ban-client set apache unbanip XX.XX.XXX.XXX`.

 [1]: https://github.com/shteeven/catalog-app/tree/master/vps